DevalPanchal/Assignment2/README.md

 It features a download and upload button, display of the user's name (inputted on the command line), a directory refresh button, and an option to exit or choose another shared directory (under the file tab).

-# How to run this program on your device:
+# Technology version

 	IDE used: Intellij
 	Version of Java used: 15.0.2
 	Version of Gradle used: 6.6.1
 	Version of JavaFX used: 15.0.1
 	Linux VM Required (at least two terminals)

+# How to run this program on your device:

 Step 1: